Akaogami/RepairList/README.md

-# RepairList
+This line is from main branch(Shaishnava)

-A dummy list of things to repair
+A list of things to repair:
+1. Bed
+2. Door
+3. Windows